martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 The page uses collapsible **System status**, **Performance and processes**, and **Security check** sections.
 Select a dark section bar to expand or collapse it. **System status** gives each operational area an OK, warning, error or not-configured state.
 It monitors the scheduler heartbeat, the last successful schedule calculation and next run, output command writes, sensor communication, settings database accessibility, free disk space, enabled plug-in failures, e-mail readiness, weather, internet connectivity and the newest available backup.
 A successful output write confirms that OSPy sent the requested state to the output driver; it does not claim that a physical relay switched unless hardware feedback is available.

+The **Languages** row compares every translation catalog with the current template and shows each language's translated percentage and exact missing-string count.
+A complete translation is green, coverage of at least 80% is yellow, and lower coverage is red.
+This is information for translation maintainers only: language status does not change overall system health or open the Diagnostics error window.

 **Security check** passively assesses HTTPS, anonymous access, two-factor authentication, sensor API authentication, API CSRF protection, CORS, the sensor password and recommended HTTP response headers.
 It never displays the sensor password and does not change any setting.
 The **Home network** profile treats selected compatibility compromises as warnings, while **Internet access** requires encrypted, authenticated and restricted access.
 Every finding explains the current state, a recommendation and a link to the related settings.
 A reverse proxy may add HTTP security headers after the response leaves OSPy; Diagnostics reports only what OSPy itself can guarantee.

 Caught core operational failures appear in **System status** as separate active problems.
 Each entry identifies the affected component, occurrence count, latest occurrence, technical cause and a recommended recovery action.
 A successful retry automatically clears the active problem, while the full traceback remains in the event log.
 Expected compatibility fallbacks are not reported as failures.